BrunaCavalcanti12/BrunaCavalcanti/manual-report/report.md

 - Manage Marketing Automation;
 - Manage Email;

-It has the Analyze functionality, where the user can analyze:
+It has the Analyze feature, where the user can analyze:

 - The Marketing BI (Enterprise);
 - The reach;